alicekenway/CS525_finalpj/README.md

 ## docTvec.py & result.py
-The docTvec.py is the training program of doc2vec model, and result.py is for prediction Gensim, Numpy, and Pandas are required to run the programs. <br />
+The docTvec.py is the training program of doc2vec model, and result.py is for prediction.<br />
+Gensim, Numpy, and Pandas are required to run the programs. <br />
 pip install numpy <br />
 pip install pandas <br />
 pip install gensim <br />